charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 Contracts contradictions
 	A class should implement only one compat_interf_version.
 It's quite evident, because of the definition of a compatibility interface version.
 A class should be only the version of one thing.
 But a class can have multiple capacities, or can be the version of something and have capacities in addition.

-Inheritance of interfaces contractions
+Inheritance of interfaces contradictions
 	A single rule in this topic: the direct inheritance of an interface can be only capacities.
 We can increase an interface only in terms of capacities.
 This is for coherence with the compatibility interfaces roles

 Reasons: A compat_interf_version stands for a unique version, and can not be composed by another compat_interf_version (in particular case, such for particular cases of evolutivity, we could use @Forced annotations).
 And a compat_interf_capacity can not be composed by a compat_interf_version.

-Impact of the three kind of contradictions:
+Impact of the classes and contracts contradictions:
 	 Thanks to inheritance and contracts declarations, the compiler can find contradictions in the chosen roles for classes and interfaces.
 This leads to enforce the code to have coherent and correct, while allowing all types of interpretations.
 And the programmer is enforced to respect the class and interface roles.
 This is a way for the compiler to ensure the correct utilization of the roles.

 Examples: The programmer can not declare a Fruit as simu_real_word_obj, a Banana as simu_comp_as_worker, because the compiler would forbid this when seeing the class inheritance contradiction.
 But the multiple interpretations are still allowed.
 For the interfaces, having a "Sortable" interface declared as a compat_interf_version would be detected by the compiler when trying to establish a contract with Sortable and Measurable(a compat_interf_capacity).
 The checker would see the problem with the contracts contradictions test, and will understand that there is something incoherent.
 The problem here was that the programmer declared Sortable as a version, and he betrayed his incoherence while trying to use it with a class which implement a capacity interface.

+System abstractions usage contradictions
+	Semantic checkings is made by the compiler, to ensure that system abstractions(like "File", "Socket") are only used by simu_real_world_obj classes(or "abstraction" classes), except for the case of @Forced_pract_code marked classes.

 * Ignoring inheritance checking
 These checks can be ignored, by using "@Forced_inh" and "@Forced_int_inh" keywords, on the class or the interface, or directly before the name of the inherited class or interface. @Forced_inh means "forced inheritance", and is for class inheritance. "@Forced_int_inh", is for interface inheritance(included interface to interface inheritance).
 So all the existing java code can be used and accepted, and we can program as we want to do it.
 Applied to a class or interface, these keywords concerns all the inherited types of the concerned class or interface.
 In the C# and PHP8 frameworks, there are only "forced" attributes upon the class or the interface, because of C# and PHP8 attributes limitations.